pierre-dejoue/poly2tri/README.md

     - Remove the edge_list from Point
     - New API CDT::Add{Polyline/Hole/Points} with pointer + size arguments
     - Never modify the user's Point data (const Point*)
+- Neighbor triangles in the triangulation result are now consistent (no links to triangles exterior to the CDT)

 Dependencies
 ------------